baikeshen/CarND-Advanced-Lane-Lines/writeup_Baike.md

 At the beginning my pipeline did not perform well on the original project video due to lighting conditions, shadows, discoloration,  etc.

-It could become an issue for my pipeline Under snow or in a situation where, for example, a bright white car were driving among dull white lane lines.
+It could become an issue for my pipeline under snow or in a situation where, for example, a bright white car were driving among dull white lane lines.

 The following possible approaches could make my alorithm more robust:

 - including dynamic thresholding;
-- More information could be use from frame to frame to improve the robustness of the process.
+- More information could be use from frame to frame to improve the robustness of the process;
-- designating a confidence level for fits and rejecting new fits that deviate beyond a certain amount
+- designating a confidence level for fits and rejecting new fits that deviate beyond a certain amount.